Semi-Supervised Empirical Risk Minimization: Using unlabeled data to improve prediction: Abstract

 \section{Abstract}

 We present a general methodology for using unlabeled data to design semi supervised learning (SSL) variants of the Empirical Risk Minimization (ERM) learning process.
-Focusing on generalized linear regression, we provide a careful treatment of the effectiveness of the SSL to improve prediction performance.
-The key ideas are carefully considering the null model as a competitor, and utilizing the unlabeled data to determine signal-noise combinations where the SSL outperforms both the ERM learning and the null model.
-In the special case of linear regression with Gaussian covariates, we show that the previously suggested semi-supervised estimator is in fact not capable of improving on both the supervised estimator and the null model simultaneously.
-However, the new estimator presented in this work, can achieve an improvement of $O(1/n)$ term over both competitors simultaneously.
+Focusing on generalized linear regression, we analyze of the effectiveness of our SSL approach in improving prediction performance.
+The key ideas are carefully considering the null model as a competitor, and utilizing the unlabeled data to determine signal-noise combinations where SSL outperforms both supervised learning and the null model.
+We then use SSL in an \textit{adaptive} manner based on estimation of the signal and noise.

-On the other hand, we show that in other scenarios, such as non-Gaussian covariates, misspecified linear regression, or generalized linear regression with non-linear link functions, having unlabeled data can derive substantial improvement in practice by applying our suggested SSL approach.
-Moreover, it is possible to identify the situations where SSL improves prediction, by using the results we establish throughout this work.
-This is shown empirically through extensive simulations.
+In the special case of linear regression with Gaussian covariates, we prove that the non-adaptive SSL version is in fact not capable of improving on both the supervised estimator and the null model simultaneously, beyond a negligible $O(1/n)$ term.
+On the other hand, the adaptive model presented in this work, can achieve a substantial improvement over both competitors simultaneously, under a variety of settings.
+This is shown empirically through extensive simulations, and extended to other scenarios, such as non-Gaussian covariates, misspecified linear regression, or generalized linear regression with non-linear link functions.

 \textbf{Keywords}: Predictive modeling; Semi-supervised regression; Generalized linear model.

 \spacingset{1.5}